timothyausten/weather/README.md

 Code progress

-The code so far has managed to get data from single ajax calls, for example the temperature high for a day.
-The trouble right now is that in order to get the temperature highs for each day over a year, the app has to send multiple AJAX calls to the server.
-This would be all right, but for some reason only the first AJAX call is getting a response, and the rest are getting property undefined errors.
-Attempting to send multiple AJAX calls with multiple versions of constructor object.
+The app succeeds at sending one AJAX request for each day within a range of days.
+For example, it looks up the temperature high for each day between 2008 and 2018.